delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy.moveLeft --------------------------------------------|
 ```

-As was the case for the example in the previous section, it is necessary to
+As was the case for the example in the previous section, it's necessary to
 create the chain from the rear to the front.
 The link between instances and
 constructors is provided by JavaScript upon using `new`, but the link between
 the `prototype` property from `Enemy` and from `Ship` **has to be manually